Waytoon/chimera_flutter_code_push/README.md

    String downloadUrl = "http://192.168.80.115:8080/hello.bin";
    ```

-   So far, the entire access process has come to an end.
+   So far, the entire access process has come to an end..